vespa-mrs/vespa.io/docs/installing/install.md

 1. Enter a name for your Shortcut like “Vespa Analysis”, hit enter.
 You now have a shortcut that you can modify …

-1. Copy the following line (below) into a word process and modify it to match the location of <various things> on your computer.
+1. Copy the following line (below) into a word process and modify it to match the locations of your Miniconda and Vespa installations on your computer.
+Detailed instructions are listed below.
 Use a word processor so it is easier to read/type. *_Be very careful to get the directory names and all the quote symbols correct!_*

     ```
     %windir%\System32\cmd.exe /k ““D:\Users\bsoher\miniconda3\Scripts\activate.bat” “D:\Users\bsoher\miniconda3\envs\python37” && python “D:\Users\bsoher\miniconda3\envs\python37\Lib\site-packages\vespa\analysis\main.py” && exit”